ekQ/flan/README.md

 ## Testing

-To test your setup, run the following
+To test your setup, install the requirements (note that the latest version of networkx is not compatible with this package)

+    pip install -r requirements.txt

+and run the following

     python align_multiple_networks.py toy_problem/edgefile toy_problem/similarityfile -m prognatalie++ -o toy_problem/output.txt